 Rodrigo Borgia resented the influence Cardinal Giuliano

-Innocent VIII, he used all his influence and his wealth to convince the cardinals to vote for him: he promised his palace to
+Innocent VIII, he used all his power and his wealth to convince the cardinals to vote for him: he promised his palace to

 the Sforza, Soriano to the Orsini, Subiaco to the Colonna